nguyenthanhtin2810/Flower-Image-Classication/README.md

 I have processed that data so that it can be used for model training in **dataset.py**

 ## Model
-We use a simple CNN architecture for image classification.
+I use a simple CNN architecture for image classification.
 The model architecture is defined in the **models.py** file.

 ## Training
 You can train the model by running the following command: